adammillerio/sch/README.md

 the unused arguments as `*args` and sends them off as a search to a specific place, such as GitHub.
 This is done via the `query_args` utility function.

+For ease of use, there is also an `add_search` command for adding searches, similar to `add_bookmark`.

 # Advanced Usage
 ## Composing Commands
 Commands can be composed without being registered to Scholar via the "generic"